 Our technologist will take a brief medical history.
 You will be asked to lie down on your stomach on an exam table, where your breasts will hang into cushioned openings.
 The table will then slide into the scanning area.
 During the test, the MRI will make a rapid tapping noise.
 Just relax and remain still.
 Initial images will be obtained, and then contrast material will be injected into a vein in your arm.
 After injection, additional images will be taken.

 You should plan 45 minutes of total clinic time.
 The scan typically takes 10-15 minutes.
 You may return to normal activities following your exam.

 Typically, no preparation is required before the exam.
-Because abbreviated breast MRI (AB-MRI) requires a contrast injection, a current creatinine test (within 45 days) is required if you are on dialysis.
-The creatinine test is a blood draw to evaluate your kidney function and will normally be performed at your physician’s office or lab prior to the exam.
 No fasting is necessary.
 For premenopausal women, this exam is scheduled 6-10 days after the first day of your period.
 You will need to remove all jewelry, hairclips, and bobby pins.
 In addition, you will need to remove your bra and any clothing containing metal.
 You will be provided a gown and a secure locker in which you can place valuables.
 You may take oral anti-anxiety medication as prescribed by your doctor.
 Iowa Radiology does not administer or prescribe anti-anxiety medications.
 Please ensure you have a driver.